Blog Posts

 • Revenue becomes unpredictable

-• Forecast accuracy delines
+• Forecast accuracy declines

 • Sales cycles lengthen

-• Pipeline quality deterierates
+• Pipeline quality deteriorates

 • Growth becomes difficult to scale